axiom-crypto/worldcoin-aggregation/aggregation_circuit/README.md

 ```
 ├── data
-│   ├──  vk.json                        the json for the vk
+│   ├──  vk.json                        The json for the vk
-│   └──  generated_proofs_{size}.json   example input for different sizes
+│   └──  generated_proofs_{size}.json   Example inputs for different sizes
 ├── src
 |   └── bin
-|         ├── keygen.rs                 entry point for starting keygen
+|         ├── keygen.rs                 The entry point for starting keygen
-|         |── local_server.rs           entry point for starting server which generates snarks locally
+|         |── local_server.rs           The entry point for starting server which generates SNARKs locally
-|         |── prover_server.rs          entry point for starting prover which generates snark based on request
+|         |── prover_server.rs          The entry point for starting prover which generates SNARKs based on request
-|         └── scheduler_server.rs       entry point for starting scheduler which coordinates the execution on remote infra
+|         └── scheduler_server.rs       The entry point for starting a scheduler that coordinates execution across remote infrastructure
-|   ├── circuit_factory                 factories to build circuits
+|   ├── circuit_factory                 The factories to build circuits
-|   ├── circuits                        circuit implementation for the V1 circuit and the V2 circuit
+|   ├── circuits                        The circuit implementations for the V1 circuit and the V2 circuit
-|   ├── keygen                          functions to conduct keygen
+|   ├── keygen                          The functions to conduct keygen
-|   ├── prover                          prover struct which can load/manage pk, build circuit and generate snark
+|   ├── prover                          A Prover struct that can load and manage proving keys, build circuits, and generate SNARKs.
-|   └── scheduler                       schedulers that can coordinate the executions
+|   └── scheduler                       The schedulers that break down tasks and coordinate the executions
-|         ├── local_scheduler.rs        a scheduler that generate snarks synchronously in local
+|         ├── local_scheduler.rs        A scheduler that generate SNARKS synchronously in local
-|         ├── async_scheduler.rs        a scheduler that talks to remote dispatcher services or provers asynchronously
+|         ├── async_scheduler.rs        A scheduler that talks to remote executors for execution
-|         └── executor                  an executor which talks to a dispatcher service for executing the proving tasks, and
+|         └── executor                  An executor which talks to a dispatcher service for executing the proving tasks, and
-|                                       polls results until the tasks reached terminal status (DONE of FAILED)
+|                                       polls results until the tasks reached terminal statuses
-|   └── toolings                        toolings for select instance types for prover
+|   └── toolings                        The toolings for select instance types for the prover
 ├── Cargo.toml
 └── README.md
 ```